Clinical Research Loan Repayment Program for Individuals from Disadvantaged Backgrounds

 Appeals

 From 90 to 120 days.
-Employees of the NIH who are not approved as a result of this process may ask for reconsideration through the standard appeal procedures available to employees.
+Employees of the NIH who are not approved as a result of this process may ask for reconsideration through the standard appeal procedures available to NIH employees.

 Renewals